+The [I would not call this an “aim of the experiment”.
+I would phrase it differently such as that it is interesting to evaluate to what extent the bats actually reached the theoretically optimal performance]

+Not continued with the discussion beyond here as the discussion may still change as the analysis is changed.

-The third aim of the experiment was to see whether the bats’ choice behaviour approached the optimal strategy of one error per reversal.
+of the experiment was to see whether the bats’ choice behaviour approached the optimal strategy of one error per reversal.
 The number of visits immediately after a reversal to the previously-rewarding flower before the first visit to the newly-rewarding flower, which we term perseverative visits, did in fact decrease on the first night but reached a plateau by the second night and did not decrease further (Figure 3 and Figure 4).
 The number of perseverative visits is distinct from the number of visits to the rewarding flower in the first bin of ten visits of a block, and we infer from the decrease in the former that a limited amount of higher-order learning occurred.
 This is interesting grounds for further exploration.
 A strong test of higher-order rule-learning is the transfer of improved performance at the serial reversal task from one sensory modality to another (Bond et al., 2007).
 A follow-up experiment would be to examine if bats that show a decrease in perseverative errors on a serial reversal task on one sensory modality (say spatial location) show a more rapid decrease in perseverative errors on the same task on another sensory modality (say olfactory cues), compared to bats that have only experienced the task on one of these modalities.
 The positive transfer between these sensory modalities would suggest the capacity to develop a generalized learning strategy.

 When animals receive a reward, at a particular location or associated with a particular cue, they are more likely to return to that location or cue.
 As bats were continually confronted with reversals, they learned a second reinforced response that was conditioned to another cue: the single or repeated absence of expected reinforcement.
 Reinforcement learning is the likely mechanism underlying the win-stay, lose-shift strategy and the two conditioned responses acquired through reinforcement learning in this experiment were the win-stay response and the lose-shift response.
 In other words, an animal’s tendency to choose a location or cue becomes a near-exclusive preference when reinforcement is experienced once or a few times and drops close to zero when a lack of reinforcement is experienced once or a few times.
 We suggest that on the first night the bats learned the following: the association between the two flowers and the flowers’ potential to give reward (first-order learning); and the win-stay and lose-shift responses to reinforcement and no reinforcement respectively.
 The fact that fewer experiences of no reinforcement were required to provoke a lose-shift response with each successive reversal (Figure 3 and Figure 5) indicates that second-order learning occurred on the first night as well.
 On the second and third nights the bats were already acquainted with the potential for reward at two locations.
 The first- and second-order learning from the first night persisted over the later nights: the bats showed a high tendency to visit the rewarding flower and a lose-shift response to each reversal that was as swift as it was at the end of the first night.